Key West is super gay! This small island in south Florida is a notorious gay mecca, with a whopping 30% of its 25,000 residents identifying as LGBTQ.

 4. Equator Resort Key West: male-only + clothing optional

 Equator is another male-only clothing optional resort in Key West based on Fleming Street.
-It's smaller and more personable than Island Gardens with a wide mix of rooms ranging from standard queens to larger apartment-style suites.
+It's smaller and more personable than Island House with a wide mix of rooms ranging from standard queens to larger apartment-style suites.

 Facilities: there is a ground floor pool with sunken Jacuzzi, small bar and an area for sun lounging.
 Upstairs there is a larger sundeck area, which we found to be more private and better for nude sunbathing.
 They have a happy hour every day, which is perfect to socialise with other guests and make new friends.

-Our opinion: If you want to stay in an exclusively gay, clothing optional resort, but not as large and overwhelming as Island Gardens, then this is the place for you.
+Our opinion: If you want to stay in an exclusively gay, clothing optional resort, but not as large and overwhelming as Island House, then this is the place for you.
 Also, if you want more privacy, we recommend asking for a room near the front of the building, away from the pool area.
 If, however you're a social butterfly, and want to be at the heart of all the action, book one of rooms near the pool or on the upper-level sundeck.

 Where is it located: 818 Fleming Street, just 3 blocks away from the gay scene on Duval Street.

 Cost and details for booking: Rooms start from around $230 a night but booking is for a 3-night minimum stay.
 Online booking is not possible so you have to contact the Equator Resort directly.

 5. La Te Da Hotel: mixed + adults-only